code4me/4me-app-builder-nodejs/README.md

      * UI Extension (Create, Update, Read)
      * Webhook (Read, Create, Update)
      * Webhook Policy (Update, Read, Create)
- * On saving the application you will get a Client ID and token.
+ * On saving the OAuth application you will get a Client ID and token.
 Copy these and store them in a safe location.

 #### Install NodeJS